thephpleague/period/api/basic-usage.md

 ---
 layout: default
-title: Overview
+title: Basic Usage
-permalink: overview/
 ---

-# Overview
+# Basic Usage

 ## Accessing properties

-Once you have a instantiated `Period` object you can access its properties using the following getter methods defined in the `TimeRangeInterface` interface :
+Once you have a instantiated `Period` object you can access its properties using the following getter methods defined in the `TimeRange` interface :

 ### Period::getStart()